pad1ryoshi/pad1ryoshi/README.md

 ---
 ### About me:

-Hi, I'm Rodrigo Padilha an Web Security Student and Open-Source Tool Maker.
+Hi, I'm Rodrigo Padilha an Web Security Student.
 I'm currently studying Computer Networks whose goal is to become a Web Security Researcher and a bug bounty hunter.
 I'm currently focused on exploring web applications, learning JavaScript and making tools with Bash.
 I am currently studying to get the Certified Bug Bounty Hunter (CBBH) certification from HackTheBox.

 ### Hey: